What is Bark and How to Build Bark on Brisket, Ribs, Pork Butts and More!

 1. Season Your Meat With a Good Rub

-You’re gonna need a decent starting layer of seasonings for your meat to start building that beautiful bark.
+We get it — you like your meat as au naturel as you can find it.
+Not a problem, but you’re gonna need a decent starting layer of seasonings for your meat to start building that beautiful bark.
 Make sure the entire surface of your meat is covered with a layer of rub.
 Throughout the cook, don’t be afraid to add more to the portions of your meat that may have fallen off, or start to look thin as the cook proceeds.

+What kind of rub will get you a terrific bark on your ribs and other items?
+Honestly, you don’t have to stick to any one kind.
 Try a bunch of different kinds to find one that works for you.
 They all have different amounts and types of sugars, salts, seasonings and other ingredients that can make massive differences in the taste of your bark.
 Start off with using one, or any combination of Grilla Grills rubs for a solid start to your bark building.
 Our All-Purpose Rub combines great with either our Beef Rub, or What Da Cluck Chicken Rub, and is a fantastic way to start your smoke session.

 2. Spritz Your Meat To Build BBQ Bark Layers